14ALF/CAB222_Networks/README.md

 CAB222 Networks introduces both theoretical and practical aspects of modern computer networking.
 This unit builds on existing digital systems knowledge and prepares for network‑related tasks in real‑world computing environments.

-### Learning Outcomes

-- Understand fundamental and modern network concepts and architectures.
-- Design, implement and maintain network‑based applications and systems.
-- Participate in hands‑on practical networking exercises to gain real experience.
-- Use industry‑standard network tools for traffic capture, analysis, security assessment and troubleshooting.
-- Perform common operations tasks such as analysing network traffic and identifying security issues.

 ### Topics covered:

 - Network fundamentals: OSI and TCP/IP models